 What will happen if someone says I caused a problem?

-If someone makes a report about you, the Mysterium Committee will generally ask to speak with you about it in a private place.
+If someone makes a report about you, the Mysterium Committee may ask to speak with you about it in a private place.

 If you decline to be interviewed, we may ask you to leave the event.
 If, after gathering all relevant information, we believe that you have violated our policies, we may ask you to change your behavior, ask you to leave the event, or take other actions.
 We will not take action until we’ve done our best to get a clear picture of what happened.